U-Guneysu/BMICalculator/README.md

 # BMI (Body Mass Index) Calculator (C# Project - Windows Forms)

-Welcome to **BMI **, a simple Windows Forms application built with **C#**.
-This app allows users to input a number and instantly checks whether it's odd or even, providing immediate feedback with a clean and user-friendly interface.
+Welcome to **BMI Calculator**, a simple Windows Forms application built with **C#**.
+This app allows users to calculate their Body Mass Index (BMI) based on their input and provides instant feedback with a clean and user-friendly interface.

 ## ✨ Features

-- Interactive User Input: The user inputs their informations (name, age, height, weight etc.), and the BMI result is displayed with a message box.
+- **Interactive User Input**: The user inputs their information (name, age, height, weight, etc.), and the BMI result is displayed with a message box.
-- Instant BMI Calculation: The BMI is calculated instantly based on the user's input and displayed with a message box.
+- **Instant BMI Calculation**: The BMI is calculated instantly based on the user's input and displayed with a message box.
-- User-Friendly GUI: A minimalistic interface designed with Windows Forms.
+- **User-Friendly GUI**: A minimalistic interface designed with Windows Forms.

 ## 🛠 Installation